 The members of Queensryche were involved in a very public and intense two-year legal dispute over the firing of vocalist Geoff Tate in 2012 and the ownership rights to the band name.
-This site's old discussion forum helped the public gain a better understanding of the issues being disputed by being the first outlet to purchase and release all of the publicly-available documents from King County Superior Court, and explaining the complex legal jargon.
+This site's old discussion forum (now closed and deleted) helped the public gain a better understanding of the issues being disputed by being the first outlet to purchase and release all of the publicly-available documents from King County Superior Court, and explaining the complex legal jargon.

 While this site only focuses on the original lineup of the band, because the legal drama referenced key events in Queensryche's history -- particularly events and situations during the original lineup's tenure together -- I've chosen to include the vast collection of court filings here on AnybodyListening.net for reference purposes.
 The lawsuit was settled in 2014, leaving Eddie Jackson, Scott Rockenfield and Michael Wilton with the Queensryche name, with Geoff Tate getting an undisclosed sum and rights to perform Operation: Mindcrime in its entirety (although Queensryche may perform songs from it, just not in sequential order).

 Please note that I won't be further adding to this collection.
 The lawsuit is settled and additional terms of that settlement (other than the name going to the band and Tate getting some performance rights and an undisclosed monetary amount) are private.
 Admittedly, there are some filings that I once had stored in the cloud that I now can't find and as a result, haven't posted.
 Any documents or files that are not posted here can be retrieved at the King County Superior Court in Washington state.